 - Author Appeal: The Mummy (1932) is Stephen Sommers' favorite movie, and he worked for years to get a crack at making his own version of it.
 This is the result.

-- Being Evil Sucks: Beni serves Imhotep purely out of fear and greed, and he clearly loathes every minute of it, except the part where he taunts the eyeless Burns, perhaps because he blames them for unleashing Imhotep.
-By the end of the movie he finds out being the toadie for an undead dark wizard is really not all it's cracked up to be.
+- Being Evil Sucks: Beni serves Imhotep purely out of fear and greed, and he clearly loathes every minute of it, except the part where he taunts the eyeless Burns, perhaps because he blames Burns and his fellows for unleashing Imhotep.
+By the end of the movie, he finds out being the toadie for an undead dark wizard is really not all it's cracked up to be.

 - Big "NO!": The Egyptologist when he hears the Mummy's resurrection: "NO!
 You must not read from the book!"